Nonreciprocal Cahn-Hilliard model emerges as a universal amplitude equation: Supplementary Material

 Again, these are only valid for small group velocity $c$.

-Although the presented picture might at first sight seem complete, the careful reader will have noticed that Eqs.~\eqref{eq:ae:ac} to \eqref{eq:ae:gloc} only present the amplitude equations for seven of the eight discussed cases of linear instabilities: we have neglected the large-scale oscillatory instability with conservation law (conserved-Hopf instability).
-This case is to our knowledge not yet systematically treated in the literature, and the corresponding universal amplitude equation has not yet been systematically derived.
-This is the subject of the main text.
+Although the presented picture might at first sight seem complete, the careful reader will have noticed that Eqs.~\eqref{eq:ae:ac} to \eqref{eq:ae:gloc} only present the amplitude equations for seven of the eight cases of linear instabilities discussed above: we have neglected the large-scale oscillatory instability with conservation law (conserved-Hopf instability).
+To our knowledge, this case has not yet been systematically treated in the literature, and no corresponding amplitude equation has been derived yet.
+This is the subject of the main text with all details given in the next section of the Supplementary Material.